thanhngnho/Decision-Making-Under-Risk/README.md

 # Decision Making Under Risk

 I was sitting in my Principles of Economics class at Columbia.
 8:40am MW.
 I might not remember a single thing my professor said.
 But one thing actually stuck with me — why do people make irrational financial decisions?
 Like why would someone pick a guaranteed $5 over a 50% chance at $12?
 The math says take the risk.
 But most people don't.
-That got me curious enough to actually build something :)
+And one random day in April, 2026, it got me curious enough to actually build something :)

 ## Getting Started